mcfunley/clj-selectors/README.md

 # clj-selectors

+**This was my first toy clojure project and it is in a partially working state.** Leaving it here in case anyone wants to mess with it, but I am not using this.

 A Clojure implementation of [CSS Selectors](http://www.w3.org/TR/css3-selectors/).
 These can be used to match element trees produced by [clj-tagsoup](https://github.com/nathell/clj-tagsoup).

 ## Usage